The final inspection before settlement NSW is also known as a pre-settlement property inspection.

-The pre-settlement inspection is your final opportunity to ensure the property is in the same condition as when you agreed to buy it.
+The pre-settlement inspection ensures that the property you bought is in the same condition as when you first saw it.
 This inspection happens before settlement day.
-Settlement day is when ownership officially transfers to you and when you have exchanged contracts with the seller.
+This is when the real estate agent officially transfers the property to you after exchanging contracts.

 Take note, purchasers should not take the final inspection before settlement in NSW lightly.
 It is the only opportunity for the purchaser to check whether the property is in the same condition, as it was during the settlement date.